Can you extend your vocal range?

 Never try to sing through pain, and don't feel guilty about needing to skip a day or two to protect your voice.

-Be patient, protect yourself, and take care of your vocal cords.
+Be patient, protect yourself, and take care of your vocal cords and voice box.

 5. Prioritize Your Vocal Health